shenghaowang/absa-for-product-reviews/README.md

-# Aspect Based Sentiment Analysis for Restaurant Reviews
+# Aspect Based Sentiment Analysis (ABSA) for Restaurant Reviews

-An exmaple of aspect based sentiment analysis with multi-task learning.
+This is a proof-of-concept implementation of aspect based sentiment analysis using multi-task learning.
+The model architecture was taken from Eram Munawwar's [blog post](https://medium.com/analytics-vidhya/aspect-based-sentiment-analysis-5a78d4cba1b1).

 ## Installation
 Python >3.8 is required.